 Second Term: 2014-2017

-Jon is the president of All State Manufacturing, based in Terre Haute, IN, which specializes in the manufacturing and distribution of metal food service equipment.
-Mr. Ford is also a founding principal of St. Louis, MO based Edison Strategies, a private merger and acquisitions firm that offers listings and guidance to growing companies and the executives who currently run or in the future will run them.
+Jon is an owner of All State Manufacturing, based in Terre Haute, IN, which specializes in the manufacturing and distribution of metal food service equipment.
+Mr. Ford is also a founding principal of Edison Strategies.
+Mr. Ford was elected to the Indiana State Senate November of 2014.
 As a frequently published author, Mr. Ford has written about corporate strategies and small business.
 Mr. Ford is dedicated to making change in the world through his volunteer work in many diverse organizations, including the Board of Overseers for the Swope Art Gallery, Indiana Manufacturers Association, Indiana Vending Council, and Honey Creek Township Board as well as others.

 Mr. Kirk is a partner with the Indianapolis law firm Taft Stettinius & Hollister LLP where he specializes in venture capital finance and managing the legal affairs of high-growth, technology-based companies.
 Kirk is an active member of the Indianapolis community.
 He is a Board member of the Penrod Society, former chairman of the Penrod Arts Fair and Chairman of the Board of The Indianapolis School of Ballet.